Tag Archives: Self-help; self-improvement; education; homeschooling; free K-12 worksheets

 The Middle Passage: The route taken by slave ships through the Atlantic Ocean between Europe, Africa and the Americas

-Sunni Ali: The Songhai ruler that, in the 1400s CE, expanded the Kingdom to become the largest in Africa’s history.
+Sunni Ali: The Songhai ruler that, in the 1400s CE, expanded the kingdom to become the largest in Africa’s history.
 He captured Timbuktu and took control of the Saharan trade route for gold and salt.
 He was disliked by some for not being a Muslim.

 Scramble for Africa: The colonization and partitioning of most of Africa by seven Western European powers in negotiations that took place from the late 1800s through the early 1900s.
 Negotiations did not include African governmental leaders.
 Tribal and national boundaries were redrawn arbitrarily, resulting in the breakup of many ethnic groups in Africa.
 European motives included prestige and natural resources.
-Areas that were settled by a significant number of Westerners included Algeria (by the French), South Africa (by several nations), Kenya (by the British) and more.

 Dr. David Livingstone: A popular British missionary, anti-slavery activist and explorer of the interior of Africa who sought the source of the Nile.
-He was in turn sought after by by journalist Henry Stanley, who is said to have greeted him when they met in central Africa with “Dr. Livingstone, I presume?”
+He was in turn sought after by by journalist Henry Stanley, who is said to have greeted him when they met in central Africa with the phrase, “Dr. Livingstone, I presume?”

 The Boer Wars: The wars fought between the British, the Zulus and the Boers in the late 1800s for control of Cape Colony in South Africa